kud/marrow/readme.md

 Marrow
 ======

-Marrow is a kinda framework for Backbone.js.
+Marrow is a boilerplate for Backbone.js.

 What it doesn't do: